diecatiamonteiro/neighbourhood-helper-fullstack-mern/README.md

 #### 📌 User tries to perform unauthorized actions (middleware `checkOwnership`)

-1. User tries to edit or delete someone else’s request.
+1. User tries to edit or delete someone else's request.
 2. Server denies access (403 Forbidden).
 3. User sees error message: "You are not allowed to edit this request."
 4. User is redirected to homepage.